connectustoday/api-server/api-reference.md

 | 4003 | User not found. | 400 |
 | 4004 | Experience not found in user object. | 400 |

+#### Approve Validation (From email instead of account)

+`POST /v1/experiences/email_approve/:token`

+Note: This endpoint does not need to be implemented by your client, since it is accessed directly by the organization.